aws-samples/shopfloor-connectivity/docs/adapters/nats.md

 ---
 ### CredentialsFile
-Pathname of a file containing credentials.

-NATS credentials files contain a user JWT token and an NKey private seed, used together for secure client authentication and authorization.
+Path to a NATS credentials file containing a user JWT token and NKey private seed used for secure client authentication.

 **Type**: String